sviridovserg/sviridovserg.github.io/_posts/2017-03-04-blog-on-gihub-with-jekyll-in-docker.markdown

 ---
 layout: post
 title: "Blog on GitHub Pages with Jekyll in Docker for Windows users"
-abstract: "Writing blog posts hosted on GitHub pages with Jekyll and generating it locally without installing anything but Docker for Windows users"
+abstract: "It is easy to start blogging using GitHub pages hosting and generating your static site using Jekyll.
+However, setup and configure Jekyll on Windows machine is quite difficult tasks and requires installing several pieces of software like Ruby and Gem.
+In this post we will discover how to eliminate all these issues and generate and run your static site with hot reload locally using only Docker."
 date: 2017-03-04 16:00:00

 desc: Writing a blog that is hosted on github pages with jekyll using docker for windows users
 keywords: jekyll, github pages, docker, widows, blogging